 7.3.
-Use a tubing cutter to remove the spun end from the suction line connection at the air handler.
-Clean the burr from the cut tubing to reduce the chance of future leaks.
+Use a tubing cutter to cut the suction line connection at the air handler.
+Clean the burr from the cut tubing to reduce the chance of future leaks.Connect the suction line coming from the outdoor to the suction line at the indoor unit.